Known risks and vulnerabilities

 This topic describes issues and limitations when you use claims-based authentication with Microsoft Dynamics CRM.

 When you use claims-based authentication, we recommend that you verify that the identity provider that is trusted by the security token service (STS) and, in turn, Microsoft Dynamics CRM, enforces strong password policies.
 Microsoft Dynamics CRM itself doesn’t enforce strong passwords.
 By default, when it is used as an identity provider, Active Directory enforces a strong password policy.

 By default, Active Directory Federation Services (AD FS) server tokens allocate a web single sign-on (SSO) cookie expiration of eight (8) hours.
-Therefore, even when a user is deactivated or deleted from an authentication provider, such as AD FS 2.0, as long as the user session is still active the user can continue to be authenticated to secure resources.
+Therefore, even when a user is deactivated or deleted from an authentication provider, as long as the user session is still active the user can continue to be authenticated to secure resources.

 To work around this issue, choose from the following options.

 Disable the user in Microsoft Dynamics CRM and in Active Directory.
-For information about how to disable a user in Microsoft Dynamics CRM, see Enable or disable a user record.
+For information about how to disable a user in Microsoft Dynamics CRM, see Manage users.
 For information about how to disable a user in Active Directory, see the Active Directory Users and Computers Help.